Libera-Chat/malachite/README.md

 and AAAA records of the email address's domain.
 If it matches an item on the banlist, a services `BADMAIL` entry is added for that domain, and the account is `FDROP`ed (if registering) or `FREEZE`'d (if changing the email).
 If `FDROP`ed, the user is sent a `NOTICE`, asking them to try a different email address.
+If it does not match an item on the banlist, it is added to a cache with a configured TTL.
+If a pattern is added or edited, any cached domains that match the new pattern are evicted from the cache.

 ## Setup